HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/integrate_ddc/integrating_voltmx_foundry/index.md

 # Connecting to HCL Volt MX Foundry through DDC

-This section provides the steps on using the Digital Data Connector (DDC) for HCL Digital Experience (DX) Compose framework to integrate data from HCL Volt MX Foundry (integrated external data sources) to your DX pages using HCL Web Content Manager presentation components.
+This section provides the steps on using the Digital Data Connector (DDC) for HCL Digital Experience (DX) Compose framework to integrate data from HCL Volt MX Foundry (integrated external data sources) to your DX Compose pages using HCL Web Content Manager presentation components.

 ## Prerequisite